coolhead/flint-docs/02.grid_configuration/08.trigger_on_demand/docs.md

 #### Run Mode

-Not only connectors/listeners but also flintbits can be executed in synchronously and asynchronously.
+Similar to connectors/listeners, Flintbits also, can be executed in a synchronous and asynchronous manner.

-* Synchronous : Runs a flintbit in synchronous way.
-Default timeout of 60,000 ms will be used.
+* Synchronous : Execute Flintbits in a synchronous way.
+Default timeout is of 60,000 ms.
-* Asynchronous : Runs a flintbit in asynchronous way straight away returning the meta object back, will not way for the job to complete.
+* Asynchronous : Execute Flintbits in an asynchronous way straight away returning the meta object, without waiting for the job to complete.

 ##### Name

-Name of the flintbit along with name of the flintbox name in whcih it resides.
-All the flintboxes by default reside in the flintbox directory.
-Naming convention followed :
+Name of the Flintbit along with name of the Flintbox name in whcih it resides.
+All the Flintboxes by default reside in the Flintbox directory.
+Naming convention is as followed :

 ```
 flintbox-name:flintbit-name